 Pantone – This is a color number that provides a way to communicate a specific internationally standard color to your printer.
 The problem with color on computers is that each monitor and home printer will show a different color and most are based on RGB (red, green, blue).
 Even a CYMK (cyan, yellow, magenta, and black) laser printer isn’t going to show you the same color as another printer.
 So there has to be a standard to use to specify a color you want.
 Note all printers want their files/artwork in CYMK format and 300+ DPI (dots per inch) resolution and usually PDF.

 Chipboard – Just a term used to refer to the thick hard board used to make your counters.
 Some companies may refer to your board that requires die cutting as a “punchboard” or “grey-board”.
-Like everything, these also come in different thicknesses and are then covered by a glued on sheet of paper with finished artwork.
+Like everything, these also come in different thicknesses and are then covered by a glued on sheet of paper with the finished artwork.

 Saddle Stitched – Simply means that your manual is bound in the center with staples.